 SECTION 1 – INITIAL ASSESSMENT AND RE-ASSESSMENT OF ExCBs

 This Section is to be applied for the initial assessment of ExCBs prior to their acceptance in the IECEx Certification of Personnel Competence Scheme and re-assessment of existing ExCBs.
-The term Lead Assessor, as used throughout this document, shall mean the IECEx Assessment Team Leader appointed by the ExMC Secretary and endorsed by ExMC.
+The term Lead Assessor, as used throughout this document, shall mean the IECEx Assessment Team Leader appointed by the IECEx Secretariat and endorsed by ExMC.
 Steps 1 – 4 are applicable to new applications.